zubairfayyaz/zubairfayyaz/README.md

 # Zubair Fayyaz | Data Engineer | Data Analyst

-Welcome to my portfolio repository!
+Welcome to my portfolio !
 I am a **Data Engineer** with expertise in designing and building efficient data pipelines, scalable architectures, and delivering insights to drive impactful business decisions.
 Additionally, I excel as a **Data Analyst** and **BI Engineer**, transforming raw data into actionable insights and interactive visualizations.